AshBC/CubeFrontEnd/README.md

 Server: https://cubes-server.herokuapp.com/
 Front-end: https://cubes-frontend.herokuapp.com/

-# You will see there is a toBuyOS.js page that was made for the Opensea Api however that Api is waiting for a key from their developers and has been acting to glitchy to include.
+# You will see there is a toBuyOS.js page that was made for the Opensea Api however that Api is waiting for a key from their developers and has been acting too glitchy to include.
 So I have shut it down for submission.
-However I wanted to show all the work I had done.
+However I wanted to show all the work I had done, so left the code in.
 You will see the SuperRare page continues to function using their public Api.

+# The describe tour included on the exhibitions page is a crappy example.
+I wanted to show the functionality of the player but lease don't listen all the way through it is embarrassing.

 # The mix-ins and Variable were not grouped to gether in the Style sheet as this did not seem to work for 3D components etc.